 "The brain is wired to seek resolution to issues, and

 stonewalling prevents emotional resolution from happening," David Bennett, certified counselor and relationship expert, tells Bustle.
 "Whether it's the 'silent treatment' or just ignoring your partner, it can cause real emotional distress in the person being stonewalled."
-Successful couples, on the other hand, are emotionally open with one another. oneinchpunch/Shutterstock
+Successful couples, on the other hand, are emotionally open with one another.
+7 A Magic Ratio oneinchpunch/Shutterstock

 According to science, through research conducted by the

 Gottman Institute, there is, in fact, a " magic relationship ratio."
 Couples who can communicate according to this ratio are more likely to succeed over time.